abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 ## Source Code

-You can find source code of the completed application [here](https://github.com/abpframework/abp-samples/tree/master/TodoApp).
+You can find the source code of the completed application [here](https://github.com/abpframework/abp-samples/tree/master/TodoApp).

 ## See Also

-* [Web Application Development Tutorial](../Part-1.md) to see a real-life web application development in a layered architecture.
+* Check the [Web Application Development Tutorial](../Part-1.md) to see a real-life web application development in a layered architecture using the [Application Startup Template](../../../Startup-Templates/Application.md).